joeyfarruggia/HTML-AND-CSS-PROJECTS/README.md

 # HTML-AND-CSS-PROJECTS
-For Tech Academy HTML and CSS Projects
+This Repository is for Tech Academy HTML and CSS Projects